tamermint/repticle/README.md

 - As part of the build backdrop project to build something in Crypto and interface with backdrop partners to get it launched

-- Incorporating steganography in nfts in order to combat deepfakes
+- Incorporating steganography in content in order to combat deepfakes

-- Output of this project : PoC of a service that helps users to prove authenticity of content
+- Output of this project : PoC of a service that helps users to prove authenticity of content - inbuilt attestations in content using steganography

 - What does an authentic content look like?
 At a pixel level?